For this first issue of Dr. Worthen's Newsletter, I'm going to reprint an excellent

 sure the professional is licensed whenever possible.

-And yes, you should shop and compare therapists, just like you would in
+should shop and compare therapists, just like you would in

 making any important life decision.
 You will spend a fair amount of